On the $v$-adic values of G-functions II: Introduction

 We start in \Cref{section:background} with some foundational results on the periods of CM elliptic curves, either the archimedean periods coming from the de Rham-Betti comparison isomorphism or the non-archimedean ones coming from the de Rham-crystalline comparison isomorphism.
 Following this, in \Cref{section:backgroundgfuns} we briefly review the basic framework through which one may associate a family of G-functions to a $1$-parameter family of elliptic curves.

-\Cref{section:cmpadicrels} constitutes the main technical results of our exposition.
-Namely here we discuss the relations announced in \Cref{naiverelations}.
-In more detail, we describe the $v$-adic relations for $v$ a place of ordinary reduction of the ``central fiber'' $\CE_{s_0}$ of our family of elliptic curves.
+Next, in \Cref{section:padicprox} we discuss briefly a generalization of \cite{grosszagier}, due to Lauter-Viray \cite{lauterviray}, and record an application relevant to places of proximity over ramified primes of the CM field of endomorphisms of the central fiber. \Cref{section:cmpadicrels} consists of a proof of \Cref{naiverelations} working on a case-by-case basis.
+More specifically, we describe the $v$-adic relations for $v$ a place of ordinary reduction of the ``central fiber'' $\CE_{s_0}$ of our family of elliptic curves.
 We also record here the relations of Andr\'e, in the supersingular case, and Beukers, in the archimedean setting.
+We conclude this section by describing the relations for places over primes ramified in the field $\End^{0}_{\bar{\Q}}(\CE_{s_0})$.

-We close off our exposition in \Cref{section:applications}, where we establish \Cref{heightboundintro}, in practice at least.
-After the proof of our main height bound in this setting we discuss its ramifications towards a potential proof of an effective version of Siegel's \Cref{siegelogthm}.
-We have chosen to also include here, in the form of \Cref{section:appendix}, a code from Wolfram Mathematica that was necessary to establish the ``non-triviality'' of the relations we establish in the case of ramified places.\\
+Finally, in \Cref{section:applications}, we discuss the height bounds that we alluded to in \Cref{section:heightboundsintro}.
+We conclude our exposition by discussing the implications of our height bounds to the search for an effective version of Siegel's result.